rehierl/abstract-properties/16-x-tree-encodings/16-0-enc-sequences/2-2-reference-to-parent.md

 Even though this encoding scheme would also allow `r` to deviate from the index-order of `n`, e.g. in order to not having to specify root nodes, one will usually choose not to do so.
-That is because, compared to leaf nodes, root nodes are few, which is why sticking with the index-order of `n` allows to not explicitly specify `r` - i.e. sequence `r` can be omitted.
+That is because compared to leaf nodes, root nodes are few, which is why sticking with the index-order of `n` allows to not having to explicitly specify `r` - i.e. sequence `r` can be omitted.

 ```
 a -|-> b      d -|-> e      =>   n := (a,b,c,d,e,f)